tatheer-fathima/tatheer-fathima/README.md

 ## 🔮 About Me

-- 🎓 **Final Year B.Tech CSE student** at Gayatri Vidya Parishad College of Engineering (A) – The "almost-there" phase where I’m both excited and scared of the real world!
+- 🎓 **Final Year B.Tech CSE student**  – The "almost-there" phase where I’m both excited and scared of the real world!
-- 💡 I'm still learning and exploring new technologies every day.
+- 💡  Currently juggling between sleep, 100 Chrome tabs, and debugging errors I created myself.

 ---